 Horseback riding is a fun way to get some exercise, enjoy the great outdoors, and bond with an incredible animal!
 It’s a favorite American pastime that everyone should try at some point in their lives.

-The last thing you want to do is spook a horse—especially one you’re about to ride.
-Start your relationship out right by cautiously walking up to your horse from the front.
+The last thing you want to do is spook a horse, especially one you’re about to ride.
+Start your relationship off right by cautiously walking up to your horse from the front.
 It’s best if you approach in an arc instead of straight on to avoid coming off aggressive.

-Let your horse know you’re coming by speaking to him as you approach.
+Let your horse know you’re coming by speaking to them as you approach.
 A verbal greeting will signal your arrival and help prevent you from catching him off guard.
-Remember to be mindful of your horse’s many blind spots too, and to never walking behind him in kicking range!
+Remember to be mindful of your horse’s many blind spots, too, and to never walk behind them in kicking range!

 Horseback riding is all about balance.
 Sit up straight and relax your body.
 Slouching will make it more difficult to control your horse and support yourself on the saddle.
 You might be tempted to look down at your horse for some comfort or just because he’s so adorable, but you should be looking forward and remain alert to ensure both of your safety!

-Let your relaxed stance spread through to your legs too, to prevent them from tiring out, and channel your weight into your heels.
+Let your relaxed stance spread to your legs too to prevent them from tiring, and channel your weight into your heels.
 Clenching your legs or drawing your knees up might accidentally cue your horse to move forward when you’re not ready.
 Allow your legs to hang down from your hips and keep your feet in the stirrups directly underneath you—don’t swing them forward or back.

 Your horse will be listening for commands through both your body language and the reins!
 Keep them tense, but light, and your hands at hip level.
 Don’t forget that you’re handling a living creature and not a machine, so you need to be gentle.

 Retain a strong grip and don’t let the reins slide through your hands, otherwise you’ll lose control of your horse.
-Try not to grasp too hard or pull forcefully either though.
-If the position of your body and your verbal cues are pointing your horse one way, but the reins are pulling him another, he’s going to get confused and you won’t be able to direct him.
+Try not to grasp too hard or pull forcefully, either though.
+If the position of your body and your verbal cues are pointing your horse one way, but the reins are pulling it another, it will get confused, and you won’t be able to direct the horse.
 Also, be sure you’re adjusting the length of the reins as your horse moves to keep them taut, but gentle.

 Practice!